cayblood/saltaires/jekyll-site/events.md

 ## October 26, 2016

-**Saltaires Guest Night**: come enjoy an evening of incredible singing with the Saltaires!
-This event is not to be missed.
-We expect to have 50-100 quality singers, all prepared to sing two barbershop songs and a few tags.
-Stay tuned for more details.
+**Saltaires Guest Night**: Come experience what's it's like to sing with the premiere barbershop chorus in the state of Utah!
+Whether you're a long time veteran of barbershop or have never even heard of it, join us for a night of spectacular harmony.
+Participants should come prepared to sing three songs.
+[Contact us](mailto:contact@saltaires.org) for access to the music.
+This is an event not to be missed!

 ## September 24, 2016